-Aggressive actions by hostile governments or groups, including armed conflict or intensified cyberattacks, could expand in unpredictable ways by drawing in other countries or escalating into full-scale war with potentially catastrophic consequences, particularly if one or more of the combatants possess nuclear weapons.
+Aggressive actions by hostile governments or groups, including armed conflict or intensified cyberattacks, could expand in unpredictable ways by drawing in other countries or escalating into fullscale war with potentially catastrophic consequences, particularly if one or more of the combatants possess nuclear weapons.
 Depending on the scope of the conflict, the hostilities could result in:

-- worldwide economic disruption; - heightened volatility in financial markets; - severe declines in asset values, accompanied by widespread sell-offs of investments; - substantial depreciation of local currencies, potentially leading to defaults by borrowers and counterparties in the affected region; - disruption of global trade; and - diminished consumer, business and investor confidence.
+- worldwide economic disruption; - heightened volatility in financial markets; - severe declines in asset values, accompanied by widespread sell-offs of investments; - sudden increases in prices in the energy and commodity markets or for certain safe haven currencies; - substantial depreciation of local currencies, potentially leading to defaults by borrowers and counterparties in the affected region; - disruption of global trade; and - diminished consumer, business and investor confidence.